Determining screen dimensions for content

 If you are packing more pixels into a smaller space, those individual pixels will have to be smaller to fit - this means that the size of a hardware pixel can vary significantly from one device to another.

 CSS pixels, on the other hand, are designed to be roughly the same size across devices.
-This allows a layout with specific CSS dimensions to be displayed in a consistent way across screens with similar physical dimensions, but different numbers of hardware pixels making up that screen.
+This allows a layout with specific CSS dimensions to be displayed consistently across screens with similar physical dimensions, but different numbers of hardware pixels making up that screen.

 For devices with high-resolution screens, manufacturers define a device pixel ratio based on their screen size and resolution.
 This ratio defines how many hardware pixels make up a CSS pixel.
 In all of Appleā€™s Retina iPads to date, each CSS pixel is made up of 4 hardware pixels (2 hardware pixels tall and 2 hardware pixels wide), which translates to a device pixel ratio of 2.
 Older, non-Retina iPads use a device pixel ratio of 1 so hardware pixels equal CSS pixels for these devices.